fdila/computer-science/master/advanced-ml/00-q-and-a.md

     - [ ] has a standard error which decreases linearly with the number of samples used
     - [x] it also depend on redundancies in sample data

-TODO check con rec
+2nd answer is false because the error decreses with square root trend

 - **Ill conditioning of the Hessian matrix of the cost function**

     - [x] can be partly overcome by using the momentum strategy
     - [x] can prevent the gradient to arrive to a critical point
-    - [ ] can imply the very small steps are needed to decrease the cost function
+    - [x] can imply the very small steps are needed to decrease the cost function

-TODO check con rec
+The third answer is ambiguous (as usual).
+Prof says it's true anyway.

 - **Local minima in deep learning problems**